amunategui/amunategui.github.io/_posts/2014-10-02-dummyVar-Walkthrough.md

 ## 5             1           0
 ```
 <BR>
 The ``fullRank`` parameter is worth mentioning here.
 The general rule for creating dummy variables is to have one less variable than the number of categories present to avoid perfect collinearity (**dummy variable trap**).
 You basically want to avoid highly correlated variables but it also save space.
-If you have a factor column comprised of two levels 'male' and 'female', then you don't need to tranform it into two columns, instead, you pick one of the variables and you are either female, if its a **1**, or male if its a **0**.
+If you have a factor column comprised of two levels 'male' and 'female', then you don't need to transform it into two columns, instead, you pick one of the variables and you are either female, if its a **1**, or male if its a **0**.
 <BR>
 Let's turn on ``fullRank`` and try our data frame again: